arcus/education_fellows/intro-to-r.md

 ### Without RStudio

 We could run the code above in a simple **R console**, which is what you get when you install R by itself without using RStudio.
 This isn't the most user friendly experience!
 In the screen recording shown below, we are **not** using RStudio, but rather the R Console.
+Click on the image to play the gif.

 <div style="display:none">@gifPreload</div>